Skip to main content

 Costa (Coast)

-Emphasizes seafood, plantains, and tropical fruits.
-Ceviche, encebollado, and other seafood dishes are prominent.
+Centered on seafood, plantains, and tropical fruit.
+Ceviche, encebollado, and similar seafood dishes dominate.

 Cultural Significance: